Ensembl/guiHive/README.md

 #### Pre-requisites

+DISCLAIMER - The only officially supported OS is CentOS version 7 and 8.
+This said, guiHive should work fine also on different Linux systems.
+The major known issue is about the proper rendering of images via GraphViz libs on different systems/versions.

 guiHive depends on the following components that need to be installed in your system:

 * Git client           : To clone this repository (http://git-scm.com/downloads).
 * eHive API            : guiHive depends on the eHive API.
 You can download the latest code from github (https://github.com/Ensembl/ensembl-hive).
+                         Make sure to fulfil also the eHive dependencies, especially GraphViz (dot), GraphViz (Perl) and the SQL client.
    * Ensembl API       : eHive depends on the core Ensembl API.
 BioPerl or any other Ensembl related checkouts are not needed.
    * GraphViz          : eHive depends on dot (from GraphViz) to create the graphical representation of the pipelines.
 The Perl package GraphViz is also needed.
 * Go tools             : The server of guiHive is written in the Go programming language.
-Since the current guiHive version doesn't include binaries for the server you will need to compile it. guiHive is incompatible with later versions of Go, and is currently known to compile with Go version 1.8.3
-                         Please refer to the Go website (http://golang.org) for installation instructions.
+Since the current guiHive version doesn't include binaries for the server you will need to compile it. guiHive is currently known to compile with Go up to version 1.17.7 Please refer to the Go website (http://golang.org) for installation instructions.
+                         Equivalently, you may use your favourite package manager.
 * Misc Perl Modules    : Several Perl modules are needed by guiHive.
                          Please refer to our cpanfile (https://github.com/Ensembl/guiHive/blob/server/cpanfile).